miklevin/MikeLev.in/index.md

 echo 🔉 and crystallize 💎.
 With each post, I'm forging a path forward 🛤️, articulating the complex, and holding myself accountable to the journey I've chosen&#151;and practicing my craft 🛠.

-> There once was a Webmaster who wrote
-> And knew not where to keep his next note;
-> Learned Python & vim but to unshackle him&#151;
-> Leapt on the `jekyll serve --livereload` boat!

 <ol reversed>
   {% assign total_posts = site.posts.size %}